dashhive/DashHD.js/README.md

    let secretSalt = "TREZOR";
    ```
 4. _Key Expansion_ derives the _Seed_ from the _Passphrase_ + _Secret_ \
-   (it's a specific configuration of PBKDF2 under the hood)
+   (FYI: it's a specific configuration of PBKDF2 under the hood)
    ```js
    let seedBytes = await DashPhrase.toSeed(wordList, secretSalt);
    ```